Sponsored links:

 Bolsena, Lazio, Italy

-Bolsena is a town in the Lazio region located on the shore of Lake Bolsena.
-It is famous for the fortress of Monaldeschi, the church of Saint Christina of Bolsena, and the miracle that occurred there in 1263, when a Bohemian priest reported bleeding from the host he had consecrated at Mass.
-The Cathedral in Orvieto was built to commemorate the miracle and house the Corporal of Bolsena.
+Bolsena is a captivating town located in the Lazio region, gracefully situated on the picturesque eastern shore of Lake Bolsena.
+It is famously known for several key attractions: the imposing fortress of Monaldeschi, the significant Church of Saint Christina of Bolsena, and the profound miracle that occurred there in 1263.
+This event involved a Bohemian priest who reported the host he had consecrated at Mass began to bleed.
+The magnificent Cathedral in Orvieto was subsequently constructed to commemorate this miracle and to enshrine the Corporal of Bolsena, the relic associated with the event.

 The access and parking in Bolsena

-You can visit both Bolsena and Orvieto on the same day.
-We exited the highway E35 at Orvieto, and then movet to the southwest using local roads SS71, SP53 and SP54.
-In Bolsena we parked the car in the parking lot located on the southern side of the old town (P; GPS: 42.644436, 11.984821).
+You can conveniently visit both Bolsena and Orvieto within the same day, making for a rich historical and scenic itinerary.
+We exited the E35 highway at Orvieto, and then proceeded southwest using the local roads SS71, SP53, and SP54, which lead directly to Bolsena.
+In Bolsena, we found convenient parking in a dedicated lot located on the southern side of the old town (1; GPS: 42.644436, 11.984821), providing easy access to the historical center.

 Rocca Monaldeschi

-To reach the Monaldeschi fortress (A; GPS: 42.646138, 11.985431) from the twelfth century, first we walk down the Via Antonio Gramsci street in the northwest direction, and then after about 300 meters we turn right into streets Via Francesco Cozza and Via Chiesa Nuova, which lead us to the top of the hill, where we find the buildings of the castle and nearby church Chiesa di San Salvatore (B; GPS: 42.646653, 11.985929).
-From this place we also have the opportunity to enjoy spectacular views of the lake with turquoise water and the hills surrounding the city.
+To reach the historic Monaldeschi fortress (A; GPS: 42.646138, 11.985431), dating back to the twelfth century, we begin by walking down Via Antonio Gramsci street in the northwest direction.
+After approximately 300 meters, we turn right onto Via Francesco Cozza and then Via Chiesa Nuova, which gracefully lead us to the summit of the hill.
+Here, perched majestically, you'll find the venerable buildings of the castle alongside the nearby charming church of Chiesa di San Salvatore (B; GPS: 42.646653, 11.985929).
+From this elevated vantage point, visitors are also afforded the opportunity to revel in truly spectacular views of the expansive Lake Bolsena, with its alluring turquoise waters, and the undulating hills that embrace the town, creating a breathtaking panorama.

 Basilica di Santa Cristina

-We walk the narrow streets of the Old Town, for example Via del Medici.
-Then we go through Piazza Matteotti square (C; GPS: 42.644453, 11.986991), and finally alley Corso della Republica.
-After leaving it we can see the Basilica di Santa Cristina (D; GPS: 42.643530, 11.989298) in all its glory.
-Unfortunately, during our stay the church was closed and we could not visit it inside.
+We immerse ourselves in the charm of Bolsena by strolling through the narrow streets of the Old Town, taking, for example, Via del Medici.
+Our path then leads us through the inviting Piazza Matteotti square (C; GPS: 42.644453, 11.986991), before finally continuing along the picturesque alley of Corso della Republica.
+Upon emerging from this charming alley, the magnificent Basilica di Santa Cristina (D; GPS: 42.643530, 11.989298) is revealed in all its glory.
+Unfortunately, during our visit, the church was closed, preventing us from exploring its interior.

 In short: to see/visit